rasd3/3D-CVF/README.md

 # 3D-CVF
-This is the official implementation of 3D-CVF: Generating Joint Camera and LiDAR Features Using Cross-View Spatial Feature Fusion for 3D Object Detection, built on SECOND.
+This is the official implementation of [3D-CVF: Generating Joint Camera and LiDAR Features Using Cross-View Spatial Feature Fusion for 3D Object Detection](https://arxiv.org/abs/2004.12636), built on [SECOND](https://github.com/traveller59/second.pytorch).

 ## Requirements

-Follow the installation steps in SECOND, or use the docker image we provide.
+Follow the installation steps in [SECOND](https://github.com/traveller59/second.pytorch), or use the docker image we provide.

 ```
-docker pull follow the installation steps in OpenPCDet.
+docker pull yckimm/second:second_v1.5
 ```

 ## Getting Started